schickling/chromeless/docs/api.md

 ### evaluate<U extends any>(fn: (...args: any[]) => void, ...args: any[]): Chromeless<U>

 Evaluate Javascript code within Chrome in the context of the DOM.
-Return the resulting value or a Promise.
+Returns the resulting value or a Promise.

 __Arguments__
 - `fn` - Function to evaluate within Chrome, can be async (Promise).